 Author Interview: Neil Hopkins

-Dr Neil Hopkins is Senior Lecturer in Education at the University of Bedfordshire where he teaches philosophy of education.
-He is also Branch Secretary of the Bedford Branch of the PESGB.
-Here, Neil discusses his book, Citizenship and Democracy in Further and Adult Education (Springer, 2013).
+Neil Hopkins is Senior Lecturer in Education Studies at the University of Bedford where he leads the philosophy of education unit on the BA Education Studies and teaches on the PGCE/Cert Ed in Post Compulsory Education.
+He is Secretary of the Bedford Branch of PESGB, which runs regular seminars.
+Here he discusses his latest book, Democratic Socialism and Education.

-Why did you decide to write Citizenship and Democracy in Further and Adult Education?
+Why did you decide to write ‘Democratic Socialism and Education’?

 What’s the main aim of the book, and why is it important now?

 I wanted to use the book to introduce important ideas from contemporary European socialism, especially the work of Noberto Bobbio, Chantal Mouffe and Axel Honneth.
 Each of them, in different ways, has questioned the historical basis on which socialism has been erected and advocates new ways of envisaging socialism for the twenty-first century.

 These views and ideas are important for education because they question the current trends in state education, especially the emphasis on performativity.
 I have used the work of all three thinkers to explore how the curriculum, pedagogy, and governance can be re-thought in the light of Dewey’s ideas on democratic education.

 And what is it that draws you, personally, to this area of research?

 I have been interested in socialism as a political theory for a long time.
 I wanted to write a book on how socialism could inform the work done in classrooms or workshops.
 This involved asking myself: ‘Is there anything about the theory that can influence the relationships between teachers and students and how we learn?’
 I hope this book provides ideas if not answers.

 What sort of reaction do you hope the book will get?